LosBagros/praxe24/README.md

 Goal is to create a simple web application that will allow users to create, read, update simple portfolio.

+## TODO

+- [] Add SQLite database
+- [] Routes for adding, updating and deleting user
+- [] Frontend for adding, updating and deleting user
+- [] Simple authentication

-## Requirements
+## Technologies

+- FastAPI
+- SQLite
 - Tailwind CSS
-- FastAPI
-- Virtualenv
+- FontAwesome

 ## Installation